 Smooth, consistent, quick-drying, and versatile.
-These are the things most people and I think about when somebody mentions something about markers.
-Markers are a relatively new type of medium since it only made their way to art and everyday life in the 1950s.
-Markers played a significant role in making comics, manga, and cartoons possible.
+These are the things most people think about when somebody mentions something about markers.
+Markers are a relatively new type of medium since they only made their way to art and everyday life in the 1950s.
+They played a significant role in making comics, manga, and cartoons possible.
 And markers also fill a useful purpose in our lives as writing instruments.

-Best Art Markers Comparison: Table of the Top Brands
+Best Art Markers Comparison: Table of the Top Marker Brands

-Markers may seem straightforward in everyday lives, but markers get a bit more complicated when used in art or calligraphy.
-So it’s always safe to know that many markers vary with their ink, tips, and design that will change their overall performance that will benefit performance or cost.
+Markers may seem straightforward in everyday lives, but they get a bit more complicated when used in art or calligraphy.
+So it’s always safe to know that many artist markers vary with their ink, tips, and design which will change their overall performance that will benefit performance or cost.
 In this article, we’re taking a look at five art markers bringing out the best performance in different categories.

 Image | Product | |